zahrag/BIOSCAN-5M/README.md

 dataset.
 BIOSCAN-5M is a comprehensive dataset comprising multi-modal information about over 5 million specimens, with 98% being insects.

-Anyone interested in using BIOSCAN-1M Insect dataset and/or the corresponding code repository, please cite the [Paper]():
+Anyone interested in using BIOSCAN-5M dataset and/or the corresponding code repository, please cite the [Paper]():

 ```